Austin’s Arts, Culture, Music and Entertainment

-Austin is a hub of creativity, brimming with a vibrant cultural arts scene that thrives year-round.
-The City proudly supports its artistic community by funding diverse cultural attractions and innovative public art projects.
+Austin is a hub of creativity, brimming with a vibrant arts, culture, music and entertainment scene that thrives year-round.
+The city proudly supports its artistic community by funding a variety of innovative arts, music and heritage attractions.

 By staying in Austin-area hotels, visitors contribute directly to the arts through a dedicated portion of the City’s Hotel Occupancy Tax.
 From public art to eclectic galleries and cultural experiences, Austin invites you to immerse yourself in its creative spirit all year long!